hacks-guide/Guide_Wii/docs/modmii.md

     ![](/images/modmii/modmii-wizard-8.png)

-1. Select whether or not you would like to install a custom Wii menu theme, with the choice of three theme effects.
+1. Select whether or not you would like to install a custom Wii Menu theme, with the choice of three theme effects.
 Each effect deals with how much the outline when hovering over a Wii Channel spins.

     ![](/images/modmii/modmii-wizard-9.png)